 Of course, the actual path the fed funds rate will follow will depend on economic developments and how they affect the outlook.
 As we've seen over this expansion, things can take unexpected turns, and we want policy to appropriately react to changes in the medium-run outlook.
 The policy path I foresee as appropriate today is slightly more gradual than the path I foresaw in December, partly because of the slight downward revision to my growth forecast but mainly because I now estimate a lower longer-run equilibrium interest rate.
 But these are small changes.
-The important point is that the economy has shown considerable resiliency, and in my view, the outlook and risks around the outlook will likely support gradual reductions in the degree of accommodation this year.
+As indicated in the March Summary of Economic Projections, or SEP, the other FOMC participants also currently anticipate that it will be appropriate for the funds rate to move up gradually over time, with the median path across participants now slightly shallower than in December.
+The change in the path provides an excellent illustration of how our policy is data dependent.
+The important point I'd like to leave you with is that the economy has shown considerable resiliency, and in my view, the outlook and risks around the outlook will likely support gradual reductions in the degree of accommodation this year.